gavv/reclog/README.md

 The program is written using POSIX interfaces, and any UNIX-like OS should be fine, including Linux, BSD, and macOS.

-However, only Linux was tested so far.
+So far, only Linux and macOS was tested.

 Prerequisites
 -------------